GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/first-party-sets/index.md

 may also want to correlate user activity across different sites by using mechanisms such as [cookies](/docs/privacy-sanddbox/glossary#origin).

-Browsers are proposing privacy models that restrict access to user identity outside of a first-party context.
-However, many organizations have related sites with different domain names or with domains for different countries (such as `bbc.co.uk` and `bbc.com`).
+Browsers are proposing privacy models that restrict access to user identity within a first-party context.
+However, many organizations have related sites with different domain names, or with domains for different countries such as `example.com` and `example.co.uk`.
 It should be possible to allow related domain names owned by the same entity to declare themselves as belonging to the same first party, so browsers treat those domains as first-party in situations where first party and third party are treated differently.

 Any solution would also need to prevent abuse of the system.
-For example, ad networks must not be able to define organizations that include all the sites they advertise on.
+For example, it should not be possible to declare organizations that include unrelated sites with different owners, in order to gain first-party privileges.

 ## How do First-Party Sets work?